EdenNguyenDo/faster-RCNN-vehicle-OD/README.md

 ### Description

-The functionality of the system is to process video and real time video stream for count extracting.
+The functionality of the system is to process video and real time video stream for counting vehicles and pedestrian with the help of multiple deep learning models and libraries such as opencv or numpy.

 ### Methodology